corda/corda-training-code/README.md

+# Corda Training Project code

+This repository contains the projects that accompany the Corda Training provided by R3 Corda, which you can find at [https://training.corda.net](https://training.corda.net).

-This folder contains the project associated with the guided course on Corda.
-Each folder represents one step as described in the course.
+Each folder in this repository represents one step as described in the course.

-The numerical order is kept as close as possible to the order in the course.

-If you want to use Kotlin, you need to set `useKotlin=true` in [`constants.properties`](./constants.properties).
+To use Kotlin to compile these, set `useKotlin=true` in `constants.properties`.

+If you have any questions or feedback, you can find us on [https://slack.corda.net](https://slack.corda.net).